FrontendMasters/react-enlightenment/react-semantics.md

 Below I list the most common terms, and their definitions, used when talking about React.

 #### Babel
-Babel is a generic multi-purpose compiler for JavaScript.
-Using Babel you can use (and create) the next generation of JavaScript, as well as the next generation of JavaScript tooling.
+Babel transforms JavaScript ES\* (i.e. JS 2016, 2016, 2017) to ES5.
 Babel is the tool of choice from the React team for writing future ES* and transforming JSX to ES5 code.

 ***

 #### Babel Cli
-The npm packages that provides Babel and the Cli tool used to compile files from the command line.
+Babel comes with a CLI tool, called Babel CLI, that can be used to compile files from the command line.

 ***